Orsino Orsini: Marriage and adult life

-Orsino died in 1500, at age 27, of unknown causes.
-At around the time of his death, Giulia and the Pope had become mildly estranged but his mother, Adriana, eventually brokered a peaceful separation of the two.
+Orsino died in Rome on 31 July 1500, at age 27, of unknown causes.
+At around the time of his death, Giulia and the Pope had become mildly estranged but Orsino's mother Adriana eventually brokered a peaceful separation of the two.
 Adriana herself continued to remain in high standing with the Pope as his friend and confidante, even chaperoning Lucrezia on her journey to wed Alfonso d'Este.
 Adriana died in about 1509, and the control of Carbognano passed to her erstwhile daughter-in-law, Giulia.
 The vast Orsini family fortune was eventually inherited by Laura Orsini and then by her children, Giulio and Lavinia della Rovere.